-- Start with your school: Consult with your principal, district curriculum supervisors, development officer, or PTA advocate.
-What professional development initiatives are underway or being planned in your district that could dove-tail with BirdSleuth?
+- Start with your school: Consult with your principal, district curriculum supervisor, development officer, or PTA advocate.
+What professional development initiatives are underway or being planned in your district that could dovetail with BirdSleuth?

-- Think about Bird Clubs and Environmental organizations: Reach out to local business (such as Wild Bird Stores) and organizations in your community.
-Offer to do presentations at bird clubs, Audubon or nature centers, Rotary, and garden clubs in exchange for funding.
+- Think about bird clubs and environmental organizations: Reach out to local business (such as Wild Birds Unlimited stores) and organizations in your community.
+Offer to do presentations at bird clubs, Audubon, nature centers, Rotary, or garden clubs in exchange for funding.